NET WORTH: $2.7 billion

 SOURCE OF WEALTH: Cofounder of Yahoo

-IP TAKE: Thus far, Jerry Yang's giving has been limited to a few large grants to educational institutions, primarily his alma mater, Stanford.
-But he's still quite young.
+OVERVIEW: Thus far, Jerry Yang and his wife Akiko's grantmaking has been limited to a few large grants to educational institutions, primarily his alma mater, Stanford.
+They also support the Bay Area community, including arts institutions.

-PROFILE: Jerry Yang was born in Taiwan, his father died when he was two, and he came to California with his mother when he was 10.
+BACKGROUND: Jerry Yang was born in Taiwan, his father died when he was two, and he came to California with his mother when he was 10.
 In 1994, while he was a doctoral student at Stanford, Yang and David Filo came up with the "Jerry and Dave's Guide to the World Wide Web," which became Yahoo! in 1995.
 In 2016, Verizon bought Yahoo in a $5 billion deal.

-Yang and his wife Akiko Yamazaki have been very active philanthropists.
-Their largest contribution to date has been a $75 million gift to Yang's alma mater, Stanford, where he is a trustee.
-At least $50 million of the gift was designated for the construction of the new Jerry Yang and Akiko Yamazaki Environment and Energy Building, which has come to be known on campus as Y2E2 and serves as the university's center for environmental studies.
+EDUCATION: Yang and Akiko gave a $75 million grant to Yang's alma mater, Stanford, where he is a trustee.
+At least $50 million of the grant was designated for the construction of the new Jerry Yang and Akiko Yamazaki Environment and Energy Building, which has come to be known on campus as Y2E2 and serves as the university's center for environmental studies.
 Back in 1997, he and David Filo became the youngest people to ever endow a chair at the university.
 Their $2 million gift created the Yahoo!
 Founders Professorship at the Engineering School, which focused on information technology.

 LOOKING FORWARD: Jerry Yang has shown a growing interest in the virtual reality space.
 Akiko is an equestrian and co-founder of the Wildlife Conservation Network, so perhaps some major environmental and animal philanthropy is down the line.

 Yahoo, Inc., 701 First Avenue, Sunnyvale, CA 94089, 408-349-3300